MartinBarus/barusini/README.md

 `barusini.tabular `implements automated ML pipeline of feature engineering, model hyper-parameter tuning and model ensembling.
-This automated pipeline consits of multiple steps, each of them can be tweaked.
+This automated pipeline consists of multiple steps, each of them can be tweaked.

 ### Automated model building pipeline
 Given user provides an estimator (f.e.
 XGBoostClassifier), scorer (f.e. logloss)